 What are the Puppy Strangles?

-Sometimes called Juvenile Cellulitis, the “puppy strangles” is a rare immune disorder that shows up as a painful skin condition, affecting puppies aged three weeks to four months in age.
-The face, outer part of the ear, and salivary lymph nodes are the most common sites to be affected; it is most seen in golden retrievers, dachshunds, and Gordon setters.
-The cause isn’t completely known, but vets think it might be a hereditary condition.
+Sometimes called Juvenile Cellulitis, the “puppy strangles” is a rare immune disorder that shows up as a painful skin condition, affecting puppies aged three weeks to six months in age.
+The face, muzzle, eyelids and inner ear flaps are the most common sites to be affected.
+Puppy Strangles is most seen in golden retrievers, dachshunds, and Gordon setters.
+The cause isn’t completely known, but vets think it might be an auto-immune condition.

 Pet parent Isaac knows all about the puppy strangles.
 His golden retriever, Zeek, was diagnosed with the disease when he was roughly four months old after quite a bit of back and forth on the diagnosis.
 “At first, Zeek had very low energy, was sleeping a lot and not eating for two to three days.
 He also developed a lump in the side of his neck.
 The vet thought he was fighting an infection and treated the symptoms with antibiotics.”